joelvaneenwyk/browser-extension-tab-modifier/ISSUE_TEMPLATE.md

 ### Actual behavior

-_What actually happen?_
+_What actually happens?_

 ### Steps to reproduce the behavior

-_Please describe the steps to help me to reproduce the actual behavior_
+Please describe the steps to help me to reproduce the actual behavior:

-1.
+1. ???
-2.
+2. ???
-3.
+3. ???